Ryan1729/mf-format-fr/README.md

-# cursed-formatting
+# mf-format-fr

-A little website that allows formatting code in a *cursed* manner.
+Deadass, a little website that be formatting code in a bussin' way, no cap.

 ----